Year 10 Update - Summer Term

 As we come to the end of the academic year, it's a great opportunity to reflect on the progress and attainment of our Year 10 students.
 Attainment refers to the level of academic achievement a student reaches, often measured through assessments, coursework, and teacher judgement.
 It shows not just how much effort has been put in, but also how well students have understood and applied their learning.

-We are incredibly proud of the dedication and determination Year 10 have shown throughout the year.
-From classwork, GCSEs and progression exams.
+We are incredibly proud of the dedication and determination Year 10 have shown throughout the year, from classwork, GCSEs and progression exams.
 Many students have demonstrated real growth and maturity as they move closer to year 11.

 Congratulations to all Year 10 students for their hard work and continued commitment.